 There are many reasons to hire a fiduciary to help you manage your retirement plan.
-While fiduciary liability is an important consideration, the primary reason to hire a fiduciary who will act in your best interest is to help you minimize your plan expenses and assist you in managing your investments.
+While fiduciary liability is an important consideration, the primary reason to hire a fiduciary who will act in your best interest is to help you minimize your plan expenses and assist you in managing plan investments.
 When you start a new plan there are many important decisions that have to be made, including the type of plan that works best for your practice and Third Part Administrator selection and evaluation.
-For an existing plan an adviser can review your plan design and cost, and recommend ways to improve your plan, such as upgrading to a custom-designed 401(k) plan that can allow contributions of $54k, or moving to an open architecture record-keeper that allows access to low cost Vanguard index funds.
+For an existing plan an adviser can review your plan design and cost, and recommend ways to improve your plan, such as upgrading to a custom-designed 401(k) with profit sharing that can allow maximum possible contribution for the owners, or moving to an open architecture record-keeper that allows access to low cost Vanguard index funds.

-The most important aspect of your plan is investment selection and performance, so hiring an adviser who is proficient in investment management is extremely important.
+The key aspects of your plan are investment selection and access to managed portfolios that can allow all participants, especially those who lack investment management expertise, achieve better investment results, so hiring an adviser who is proficient in investment management is extremely important.
 The best way to help yourself and your employees achieve better investment results is to offer individualized investment advice, which can also be provided by a fiduciary adviser.
 When hiring an adviser for your plan, there are several things to keep in mind:

 - Create an investment policy statement for the plan which outlines the investment selection criteria and investment strategy.

-- Select an investment lineup for the plan that contains a relatively small number (no more than about two dozen) of low cost index funds that do not pay any revenue sharing or 12b-1 fees to the investment manager.
+- Select an investment lineup for the plan that contains a relatively small number (no more than about two dozen) of low cost index and passively managed funds that do not pay any revenue sharing or 12b-1 fees to the investment manager.

 - Set up and manage model portfolios for plan participants.

-- Provide individualized advice to plan participants (or recommend and/or provide oversight for low cost third party services that can provide individualized advice).
+- Recommend and/or provide oversight for third party services that can provide individualized participant advice.

-- Do all of the above for a flat fee (while limiting or eliminating all asset-based fees from your plan).
+- Do all of the above for a flat fee (while minimizing or eliminating all asset-based fees from your plan).

-Some advisers limit their services to selecting plan investment lineup only, and this by itself won’t help plan participants make good investment decisions.
+Some advisers limit their services to selecting plan investment lineup only, and this by itself won’t help the plan sponsor make sure that their retirement plan is the best one possible at the lowest cost, and this also will not help plan participants to make prudent investment decisions.